-Head teachers and authorised school staff may also use such force as is reasonable given the circumstances when conducting a search without consent for knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or articles that have been or could be used to commit an offence or cause harm.
-Force cannot be used to search for items banned under the school rules.
+Additionally, Headteachers and authorised school staff may use such force as is reasonable in the circumstances when conducting a search without consent for: knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images, or articles that have been or could be used to commit an offence or cause harm.
+Force cannot be used to search for items banned only under the school's internal rules.